A trip to the Philippines is quite an adventure! We understand there are a whole lot of things you need to think about before you join us there.

 We do ask that you bring certain ‘personal’ items of scuba diving equipment with you.
 This includes:

 For your safety, we do insist that volunteers use a dive computer on all dives.
 People and the Sea have dive computers that can use for the duration of your expedition for a weekly 12.50 Euro charge (and a 100 Euro deposit).
 Otherwise, you may choose to buy yourself one before you come and join us!

 If you would like further information/advice about purchasing these items, please get in touch and we will be happy to help.

 All other required equipment is provided by People and the Sea.

 Yes.
 You need to get medical approval from your Doctor/GP before leaving for the Philippines.
-Please take a look at the ‘Can anyone join a People and the Sea expedition?’ question for more information.
+There is a specific form that will need to be completed that we will send to you at the time of booking.

 In addition to that, anyone wishing to undertake a scuba diving qualification must be able to swim 200 metres and perform a ‘survival float’ (similar to treading water) for ten minutes.